 If you're searching for the best value in a multi-tool, see our Price vs. Performance analysis above.
 Hover your cursor over the dots to see how each model compares on this chart.
 The differences in price between the models in this test are not all that extreme, and you will see that some of the highest rated models are also some of the most affordable.
 Our Best Buy Award winner, the Blackburn Tradesman, is highly rated and also one of the least expensive, while our Editor's Choice Award winner, the ToPeak Mini Pro 20, offers the highest performance and only costs a little bit more.

 Each of the models in this test has at least what we consider to be the minimum tools and functions for both road and mountain biking.
 These features are the standard sizes of hex keys, also known as Allen keys, which are 2, 3, 4, 5, 6, and 8mm.
 Each tool also has a Torx 25, star-shaped bit, and a chain tool.
 Beyond that, the tools and functions vary between the different models.
 We feel the aforementioned tools are essential for a number of reasons.
 The most commonly found bolts on modern bikes have hex heads in sizes 3, 4, 5, and 6mm.
 Torx 25 heads are also quite common and can be found on brakes, brake rotors, derailleurs, and even seat clamps.
 A chain tool is necessary because you can't fix a chain without one, and you can't ride a bike without a chain.
 In many cases, the manufacturers of these multi-tools make several versions that offer different features.
-Check out the other version and accessories at the end of the individual reviews for more information.

 We evaluated each model based on the number of tools that it has and other functions like quick link storage, disc pad spreaders, spoke wrenches, tire levers, and storage cases.
 In general, we feel that more features are typically better as long as they are potentially useful for the user.
 Tools are only helpful if you know how to use them.
 The multi-tools in this test range in tools and functions from a low of 10 to a high of 23.
-We briefly touch on the models below, check the individual reviews for more information on the features of each model.

 The most fully featured model in this test is our Editor's Choice, the ToPeak Mini Pro 20, with a whopping 23 functions in a shockingly small package.
 It has all of the hex key sizes you'll ever need including a 10mm, flat and Phillips head screwdrivers, Torx 10 and 25 bits, and a quality chain tool with 4 sizes of spoke wrenches integrated into it.
 It also has convenient extras like an emergency tire lever, a chain hook to help with chain repair, and even a tool to tighten the bolts on the tool itself.
 Plus it comes in a neoprene storage case for comfort in your jersey pocket or to keep it from conflicting with other items in your pack.